-The International Foundation Publications Department is looking for authors to write articles on the newest and most relevant employee benefits topics.
+The International Foundation Research and Publications Department is looking for authors to write articles on the newest and most relevant employee benefits topics.
 We are looking for

 and Canadian articles on health care, pensions, retirement and general benefits topics.
 If you would like to write an article, please see the following guidelines and suggested topics.

 The guidelines are intended to make the writing process easier and more enjoyable for you.
 Please do not hesitate to call the Foundation editorial staff at any time.
 We’re looking forward to working with you.

 Articles covering new or developing topics are particularly appropriate.
 We welcome queries or outlines of proposed articles.
 The editors will respond promptly.

 We assume all material submitted is the original work of the listed authors and has not been accepted for publication elsewhere.
 In the event of any potential conflict, it is the author’s responsibility to notify the editor prior to publication.
 We will ask you to sign a copyright transfer agreement.

 In addition to the print magazine, we are accepting articles to be featured as Magazine Extras on our Word on Benefits® blog.
 An archive of these blog posts is available at www.ifebp.org/magazines.

 The recommended length for an article is 1,600 to 2,400 words.
 Articles should be educational and present a balanced view on the topic.
 Pieces promoting a specific product, service or company will not be accepted.
 Please avoid jargon.